learning2hash/learning2hash.github.io/_publications/zhan2025enhanced.markdown

 bibkey: zhan2025enhanced
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2502.15682'}
-tags: ['Cross-Modal', 'Retrieval Models', 'Evaluation', 'Shallow', 'Datasets', 'Supervised', 'Training Strategy', 'Applications']
+tags: ['Benchmarks and Datasets', 'Tools and Libraries', 'Evaluation Metrics', 'Applications']
 ---
 The objective in this paper is to improve the performance of text-to-image retrieval.
 To this end, we introduce a new framework that can boost the